 Table 1: Hypothetical Dollar Cost Averaging Plan

-The primary downside of dollar cost averaging?
-As previously described, if you experience a stock market bubble, or you are averaging into a position that experiences a significant increase in value, your average cost basis will be higher than it otherwise would have been.
+The primary downside of dollar cost averaging is that if you experience a stock market bubble, or you are averaging into a position that experiences a significant increase in value, your average cost basis will be higher than it otherwise would have been.